Documenting the American South Logo

 Page 6

 Flossie Durham's brother, and he left here.
 He stayed a few years, but he came back.
-When anybody's once lived at Bynum, it seems like they want to live at Bynum again, if they leave. [laughter]
+When anybody's once lived at Bynum, it seems like they want to live at Bynum again, if they leave.
+[Laughter]

 MARY FREDERICKSON:

-LOUISE JONES:
+LOUISE RIGGSBEE JONES:

 And my uncle was superintendent during that time.
 It was just a few years; I don't remember exactly how many years it was.